itead/Segnix/README.md

 # Installation and Uninstallation

 Before all, we assume that you have installed the required packages:
-`make build-essential git-core` in your Debian system.
+`make build-essential git-core python python-dev` in your Debian system.
 If not, you can install them by command:

-    $ sudo apt-get install make build-essential git-core
+    $ sudo apt-get install make build-essential git-core python python-dev

+#### NOTE

+ITEAD-SDK Python API depends python2.7 not python3.x.

 ## Download and Install SDK in Debian

 Only a few steps, DO IT !